 A: Alcohol is NOT permitted to be brought onto the property.
-Beer will be for sale inside the fair and can be consumed on the property except in the Midway and Kidway areas.
+Beer and wine will be for sale inside the fair and can be consumed on the property except in the Midway and Kidway areas.
 Smoking is permitted on the property; however, it is prohibited in tents and buildings, ride and ticket lines and the entire Kidway area.

 Q: What kind of security measures are in place?